 In this tutorial, we provide an overview of a number of useful Google services that you can integrate seamlessly with WordPress using tools and plugins with links to additional tutorials and information on how to add various Google services to your WordPress site.

 How To Integrate WordPress With Google Services

-Like many website owners, you probably would like your web pages to get indexed very quickly and rank as close to #1 as possible in Google’s search engine.
+Like most website owners, you probably would like your new website to get indexed very quickly and rank well in Google’s search engine.

 - Google Search Console (formerly called Webmaster Tools)

 - Google AdWords

 - Google Drive

 To help you take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to be integrated seamlessly with Google services.

 Before you can integrate your WordPress site with the above tools, however, you will need to have an active Google Account …